xxmlg1783xx2/emulator_Code-Test/README.md

 An emulator wservice that I'm putting myself through mental pain to make.
 So to those at school HAVE THE FILES TO PLAY THIS.
 That applies to everyone.
 I don't want to make a system to prebuild games in to the emulator.
-But I still welcom you to EMULATOR-MAX.
+But I still welcome you to EMULATE-MAX.

 Please enjoy.
 As your probably not reading this.
+So uhhh I jusr realized I might need to make a logo.